-In their second year, students should take Genetics and Genetics Laboratory (BIOL 3301-2), and should strongly consider taking an upper level ecology and evolution course, perhaps Animal Behavior (BIOL 4347), Applied Evolution (BIOL 4397), Biodiversity (BIOL 3305) or Ecology (BIOL 4368).
+In their second year, students should take Genetics Lecture (BIOL 3301) and Genetics Laboratory (BIOL 3311), and should strongly consider taking an upper level ecology and evolution course, perhaps Animal Behavior (BIOL 4347), Applied Evolution (BIOL 4365), Biodiversity (BIOL 3305) or Ecology (BIOL 3368).

-In their third year, students should take Evolution (BIOL 3306) and other upper level ecology and evolution courses.
-In addition to those listed above, upper level courses include Bioinformatics for Biologists (BIOL 4324), Developmental Biology (BIOL 4384), Ecology and Evolution Laboratory (BIOL 4206), Evolution of Development (BIOL 4397), Evolutionary Ecology (BIOL 4367), and Molecular Evolution (BIOL 4366).
+In their third year, students should take Evolutionary Biology (BIOL 3306) and other upper level ecology and evolution courses.
+In addition to those listed above, upper level courses include Bioinformatics for Biologists (BIOL 4324), Developmental Biology (BIOL 4384), Ecology and Evolution Laboratory (BIOL 4206), Ecology and Development (BIOL 4370), Evolutionary Ecology (BIOL 4367), and Molecular Evolution (BIOL 4366).
 Students may also be interested in courses in Anthropology, Geology and other departments.

 In their fourth year, students should continue taking ecology and evolution courses, and should finish other required courses, such as General Biochemistry I (BCHS 3304) and Cell Biology (BIOL 4374).